cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

    7. (SV) Match any Tendermint chain specified parameter in upgraded client such as ChainID, UnbondingPeriod, and ProofSpecs with the committed client
-   8. (SV) Verify that the upgrading chain did indeed commit to the upgraded client state at the upgrade height by provided proof Note: client-customizable fields must be zeroed out for this check
+   8. (SV) Verify that the upgrading chain did indeed commit to the upgraded client state at the upgrade height by provided proof.
+Note that the client-customizable fields must be zeroed out for this check
    9. (SV) Verify that the upgrading chain did indeed commit to the upgraded consensus state at the upgrade height by provided proof